gotchoices/MyCHIPs/doc/use-mobile.md

 There are several cases we will consider:
   - Application runs as a web app in a browser (existing demo SPA's)
   - Application is a web-app wrapped to feel more native (such as Ionic)
-  - Application is fully native (such as Flutter)
+  - Application is fully native (such as Flutter or React Native)

 In the first case (Single Page Application), the user directs his browser to a trusted server where he can load the SPA over https.